Toaster996/softwareengineering/documentation/documentation.md

 #### 3.1.8 Site description
 This page will display some basic information to the project an the website.

+### 3.2 Usability
+In order to avoid the user having to download an additional app to use our website, the website adapts to all devices.

+#### 3.2.1 Using a web browser
+In order to use our website the user has to know how to use a modern web browser like [Google Chrome](https://www.google.de/chrome/browser/desktop/index.html), [Mozilla Firefox](https://www.mozilla.org/de/firefox/desktop/) or [Opera](http://www.opera.com/de/download).

+#### 3.2.2 Using a smartphone
+As the use of our website should not be restricted to stationary computers, the user should know how to work with common smartphone operating systems like [iOS](https://www.apple.com/de/ios/) or [Android](https://www.android.com/).

+#### 3.2.3 Basic social network knowledge
+Users of our website should understand the basic principles of a social network to ensure that a smooth use is possible.
+Popular social networks are, for instance, [Facebook](https://facebook.com), [Twitter](https://www.twitter.com) or [YouTube](www.youtube.com).

 ### 3.3 Reliability
 #### 3.3.1 Server availability
 The host we are using is guaranteeing a server uptime of >99%.
 Do to the fact we are writing an servlet for it the uptime of this webservice might be slightly lower but still above 95%.